Looking for Vehicle Rental in Nepal? +977 9840185060, 9851003394, 14385369

 Tourist Vehicle Service

-Nepal is also known for its various cultures and lively festivals, apart from natural beauty and historical heritage.
+Nepal is also known for its various cultures and lively festivals, apart from its natural beauty and historical heritage.
 Although small in size, Nepal is home to many cultures and races with different rituals and celebrations.
 Almost all the festivals celebrated in Nepal have religious meanings, and some of them are based on historical events.
+Some prominent Nepali festivals are as follows:

 Dashain